groundwater/binary-fusion/README.md

     - live migration step only involves re-pointing a load balancer
     - rollback is easy

+_Testing Considerations_

-[dg: how is a/b testing done here]
+- How is a/b testing done
+- Staging and Test use different AWS credentials
-[dg: for someone like Amazon.com who are reaching high scale of continuous deployment (10 to 50 per day), isn't fusion too heavy?]
+- high scale of continuous deployment (10 to 50 per day)

 **We need good tools that take this approach!**